nus-cs2103-AY2223S2/tp/docs/DeveloperGuide.md

 ### Launch and Shutdown

-1. Initial launch
+1. Initial launch.

    1. Download the latest jar file from our [releases](https://github.com/AY2223S2-CS2103T-T15-4/tp/releases) and copy into an empty folder.

    1. Open terminal/command prompt and `cd` to the empty folder.
 Run the application with `java -jar clipboard.jar`.
 The window size may not be optimum.

-1. Saving window preferences
+1. Saving window preferences.

    1. Resize the window to an optimum size.
 Move the window to a preferred location.
 Close the window by typing in `exit` in the command box.

    1. Re-launch the app by following step 1(ii).<br>
       Expected: The most recent window size and location is retained.

-1. Exit application
+1. Exit application.

     1. Type in `exit` on any page in CLIpboard.